tedeh/jayson/README.md

 ### CLI client

-There is a CLI client in `bin/jayson.js` and it should be available as `jayson` in your shell if you installed the package with the `--global` switch.
+There is a CLI client in `bin/jayson.js` and it should be available as `jayson` in your shell if you installed the package globally.
 Run `jayson --help` to see how it works.

 ## Requirements